CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/02-building-the-component.md

 ]
 ```

 An alternative is to look for Hello World Service in  the `Docker Dashboard`.
-You can look at the logs or connect to the container if you something went wrong and you need to debug.
+You can look at the logs or connect to the container if you see something went wrong, and you need to debug.

 ![](images/docker-desktop-list-1.png)

 <br>

 ## Deploying the Component
-Log in to your MSX environment and deploy `helloworldservice-1.0.0-component.tar.gz` using the “Component Manager” in the “Settings” blade [(help me)]( ../03-msx-component-manager/04-onboarding-and-deploying-components.md).
+Log in to your MSX environment and deploy `helloworldservice-1.0.0-component.tar.gz` using the “Component Manager” in the “Settings” section [(help me)]( ../03-msx-component-manager/04-onboarding-and-deploying-components.md).
 The component will appear in the manager as shown.

-[slm-blade]: ../03-msx-component-manager/04-onboarding-and-deploying-components.md

 ![](images/deploying-component-1.png)